US Capitol secured, 4 dead after rioters stormed the halls of Congress to block Biden's win - Local News 8

 The US Capitol is once again secured but four people are dead — including one woman who was shot — after supporters of President Donald Trump breached one of the most iconic American buildings, engulfing the nation’s capital in chaos after Trump urged his supporters to fight against the ceremonial counting of the electoral votes that will confirm President-elect Joe Biden’s win.

-An armed standoff took place at the House front door as of 3 p.m.
+An armed standoff took place at the House front door at about 3 p.m.
 ET, and police officers had their guns drawn at someone who was trying to breach it.
 A Trump supporter was also pictured standing at the Senate dais earlier in the afternoon.

 A woman, who is yet to be identified, died after being shot in the chest on the Capitol grounds, DC police confirmed to CNN.
 More information on the shooting was not immediately available and a police spokesperson said additional details will come later.
 DC Police Chief Robert Contee said three other people died from medical emergencies during the riot.